giltho/ocaml-lsp-implementation/README.md

-# Generic implementation of the Language Server Protocol in OCaml
+# Librarie to build language server protocols using OCaml